mahirox36/Negomi/Privacy Policy.md

 * Server IDs
 * Command usage data like channels IDs, Server IDs, or Discord User IDs

+### Self-Hosted Instances
+If you are running a self-hosted instance of the Bot using our source code or executable:
+* We collect anonymous usage metrics including:
+  * Bot activity data
+  * Command usage statistics
+  * User interaction patterns
+  * Performance metrics
+* We do NOT collect sensitive information such as:
+  * Bot tokens
+  * Personal identification information
+  * Server-specific configurations
+  * Private messages or content

 ## 2. How We Use Information

 We use the collected information to: